argonne-lcf/AIaccelerators-SC22-tutorial/sambanova/readme.md

     ```

-# Steps to run BERT-Large on Sambanova
+# Steps to run BERT-Large on Sambanova DataScale SN10-8R

 * BERT Code is in the [Bert](./bert/) directory here.
   * [transformners_hook.py](./bert/transformers_hook.py): contains code for BERT.